bcgov/aps-infra-platform/documentation/how-to/sdx-edge-runtime-groups.md

 The runtime group infrastructure uses a token from the CA to bootstrap the first certificate.

-The certificate is used from supporting `mTLS` between runtime groups.
+The certificate is used for supporting `mTLS` between runtime groups.

 This is performed by a System Admin to request a new cert signing token.